notPlancha/volume-profiles-v2/README.md

 ### Setup

 Run `bun install` (or npm install).
-This will install all dependencies, restore, backup and enable devtools for spotify, add a pre-commit hook to build `volume-profiles.js` before every commit, and add `volume-profiles.js` to `config-xpui.ini` (in `spicetify -c`).
+This will install all dependencies, and enable devtools for spotify, add a pre-commit hook to build `volume-profiles.js` before every commit, and add `volume-profiles.js` to `config-xpui.ini` (in `spicetify -c`).
 The commands are visible on package.json.

+Don't forget to run `spicetify backup` if you haven't already.

 ```ini
 extensions = volume-profiles.js